top of page

 A 45,500-year-old prehistoric Indonesian cave painting.(Image credit: Maxime Aubert, Griffith University, Nathan QLD, Australia)

-Alongside the love and care for others in their community, the need for artistic manifestation was literally on display.
-The walls of their cave homes were adorned with their art exhibits: abstract hand prints, visual stories of hunting conquests, and representations of fellow humans revered and loved.
+Alongside their care for one another and their community, the need for creative expression was unmistakable.
+The walls of their cave homes became galleries, adorned with abstract handprints, visual stories of hunting conquests, and depictions of fellow humans who were revered and loved.

 Art makes our brain curious and engaged, which is excellent for its health.

-Creativity is crucial in enhancing our emotional well-being, providing us with comfort and reassurance.
+Creativity is crucial for enhancing our emotional well-being and providing us with comfort and reassurance.

 The earliest artists from prehistoric times (read more here) were capable of abstract thought and were aware of the importance of art in their culture.
-Today, we love art to be in the places we inhabit, our homes.
+Today, we love art to be in the places we inhabit, our homes, our offices, and public spaces.
 It has been proven over and over that art makes us emotionally healthier.
-Given that it was within the very DNA of our oldest Homo sapiens, it should be no surprise that art’s richness is something that all of us are connected to.
+Given that it was in the very DNA of our earliest Homo sapiens, it should be no surprise that art’s richness is something we are all connected to.

 Do our brains need art?

-This experiment, conducted by Semir Zeki involved people looking at art while in an art gallery.
-When a subject experienced a beautiful image (established by each of the subjects individually), it was determined that the beautiful image caused people, in turn, to “draw on their own life experiences to find beauty in some of the images” In other words, in some cases (not all) the beautiful image spurred them to pull thoughts of pleasure out of their brains, attributing a correlation between the dopamine release/a desire for pleasure.
-Does this provide compelling evidence for the emotional and cognitive benefits of art?
+During the experiment, conducted by Semir Zeki involving people looking at art while in an art gallery, it was noted that when a test subject experienced a beautiful image (established by each of the subjects individually), it was determined that the beautiful image caused people, in turn, to “draw on their own life experiences to find beauty in some of the images” In other words, in some cases (not all) the beautiful image spurred them to pull thoughts of pleasure out of their brains, attributing a correlation between the dopamine release/a desire for pleasure.

 Interior designers can be crucial in guiding a client's art choices.
 Most humans may only sometimes know what type of art they want or even understand the connection their brain wants to engage with; an interior designer's expertise can help them determine this.
 Through conversation with a client and by supplying examples of existing art online, clients can start thinking about how they want to engage with art and what they might want from it.
-Their suggestions may be less biased than that of a gallery owner and even suggest trips to various galleries or work of collaborating independant artists.
+Their suggestions may be less biased than those of a gallery owner and may even include trips to various galleries or works by collaborating independent artists.

 Types of art you should consider having: